armadillo20/Toolchain_fixed/README.md

     - 📄 transaction_manager                 # Package which manage size and fee computation, and transaction sending
     - 📄 anchor_utilities                    # Utility functions for Anchor
     - 📄 anchor_utils                        # Anchor utils functions used by other packages
-    - 📁 anchor_programs/                    # Smart contracts used in testing
+    - 📁 anchor_programs/                    # Smart contracts to compile
     - 📁 execution_traces/                   # CSV traces defining contract interactions

 ---